Alternative Break Program

 The ABP provides funding and support for teams of Columbia/Barnard students who tackle community challenges around the world, across the country, or in our own backyards!

-We have supported academic-break (spring, summer, winter) trips from Bangladesh to Morocco, from Oregon to Brooklyn and everywhere in between.
+We have supported academic-break (spring, summer, winter) civic engagement projects from Bangladesh to Morocco, from Oregon to Brooklyn and everywhere in between.

-The ABP is unique compared to traditional service trip programs.
+The ABP is unique compared to traditional civic engagement project programs.

 There are two ways to participate

-- Organize your team's own trip, deciding what challenges to address, who to work with, and what community to work in
+- Organize your team's own civic engagement project, deciding what challenges to address, who to work with, and what community to work in

 How does it work?

-Well it isn't too much more complicated than coming up with a civic-engagement goal using the 5 Pathways to Service, submitting a proposal, forming a team, and then preparing for your project and trip.
+Well it isn't too much more complicated than coming up with a civic engagement goal using the 5 Pathways to Service, submitting a proposal, forming a team, and then preparing for your civic engagement project.

 We'll help you every step of the way.
 Now get out there and help change the world!